 #12: Bleach Blonde Hair with Lowlights

 Bleach blonde hair with lowlights adds some dimension to your blonde.
 Over time, bleaching your hair can get a bit drab.
-Adding lowlights and tonal lights will refresh and revive your color, giving you a whole new look.
+Adding lowlights and tonal lights will refresh and revive your color, giving you a new look.

 #13: Dark Blonde Hair with Lowlights

 For a softer look, consider dark blonde hair with lowlights.
-Medium to dark blonde shades are very trendy now because of their natural and lived-in appearance.
+Medium to dark blonde shades are trendy now because of their natural and lived-in appearance.
 Ask your stylist for a “money piece” of lighter face-framing strands to bring brightness where it counts.